chojnac/Dumpling/README.md

 Dumpling is available under the MIT license.
 See the [LICENSE](https://github.com/chojnac/Dumpling/blob/master/LICENSE) file for more info.

-Markdown test document used in the project is based on [Max Stoiber's Markdown Test File](https://github.com/mxstbr/)markdown-test-file)
+Markdown test document used in the project based on [Max Stoiber's Markdown Test File](https://github.com/mxstbr/markdown-test-file)